 Dr. Matt Seybold

-Assistant Professor of American Literature & Mark Twain Studies, Editor-in-Chief of MarkTwainStudies.org
+Associate Professor of American Literature & Mark Twain Studies, Resident Scholar at Center For Mark Twain Studies, Editor-in-Chief of MarkTwainStudies.org, Executive Producer of The American Vandal Podcast

 Dr. Seybold’s scholarship focuses on the intersection of economics, mass media, and literary culture in the United States from the founding of the New York Stock Exchange in 1817 to the 2008 financial crisis.
 He is co-editor of the Routledge Companion to Literature & Economics (2018).
 Recent articles can be found in American Literary History, Mark Twain Annual, T.S.
 Eliot Studies Annual, American Studies, Reception, Henry James Review, and Los Angeles Review of Books (For a full list of publications, visit MattSeybold.com).
 He has been a National Endowment for the Humanities Summer Scholar at the Center for the History of Political Economy at Duke University, a Taylor Fellow in American Literature at University of Virginia’s Harrison Institute, and a Fathman Young Scholar Award recipient.

-If you are a scholar, journalist, or teacher who has a question about Mark Twain, his literature, or the field of Mark Twain Studies, please direct your inquiry to Professor Seybold at [email protected]
+If you are a scholar, journalist, or teacher who has a question about Mark Twain, his literature, or the field of Mark Twain Studies, please direct your inquiry to Professor Seybold at [email protected].

 Dr. Joseph Lemak

-Director of Center for Mark Twain Studies, Assistant Professor of History
+Director of Center for Mark Twain Studies

 Born and raised in Elmira, Joe is intimately familiar with the local legacy of Twain and his extended family.
 He has already succeeded in deepening ties between the Center, the College, and other historic institutions like the Park Church and the Chemung Valley Museum, where Joe previously served as editor of the Chemung Historical Journal.

-If you have a question about the operations of CMTS or are interested in donating to the preservation efforts of Quarry Farm and the Mark Twain Study, please contact Director Lemak at [email protected]
+If you have a question about the operations of CMTS or are interested in donating to the preservation efforts of Quarry Farm and the Mark Twain Study, please contact Director Lemak at [email protected].

-Dr. Charlie Mitchell
+Dr. CharLES Mitchell

 Professor of American Studies